In September 2013 we moved into a new (to us) home in Aurora OR - south of Portland.

 It also has an additional 10'x27' Basement.

 Needless to say, we have started construction of a large double deck layout.

-It will have a helix connecting the 2 decks at the half way point in the smaller basement.
+It will have an Elevator connecting the 2 decks at the half way point in the smaller basement.

 If you live in the greater Porland-Vancouver area and would like to help build or operate this layout - Call me.

 Started with American Flyer in the 1950's.
 Built a 7x8 layout called the Colorado Flats and Imperial (CF&I).
 Still have some remnants (cars and track) from that collection which I will put up for auction in the up coming months.